Videos of nearby places

 Snow-covered valley of Balea and the Transfagarasan in winter - The ascent 3.27 km away

 The Fagarasi Mountains can be easily approached from the north, mainly by using the Transfagarasan Road.
-This road is only accessible during the summer months (throughout its entire length), but from the Balea Waterfall station (Statia Balea Cascada) you can also reach the Balea Lake by cable car.
+This high altitude mountain road is only accessible during the summer months (throughout its entire length), but from the Balea Waterfall station (Statia Balea Cascada) you can also reach the Balea Lake by cable car.

 Stan Valley Canyon in winter 27.07 km away